jamiedidthis/quartz/content/books/the cyclist and his shadow.md

 ---
-title: "The Cyclist and His Shadow"
+title: The Cyclist and His Shadow
-subtitle: "A Memoir"
+subtitle: A Memoir
 authors:
   - Olivier Haralambon
 publishers:
+  - University of Minnesota Press
+publishDate: 2022-05-17
+series:
+series_weight:
+genres:
+  - nonfiction
- - Univocal
+  - memoir
-publish: 2022
-tags:
- - nonfic
+  - philosophy
+shelves:
   - cycling
- - memoir
- - in translation
+  - translation
+  - france
+  - spiritual-element
+date: 2024-01-02 23:40
+lastmod: 2024-01-02 23:40
 ---
 I like how right away, in the forward, Thomazeau François is pitting this book against _The Rider_ as the seminal classic of cycling literature.
 I arched a skeptical eyebrow, and… was in total agreement by like, chapter 3.

 Brilliant.
 Insane.
 Philosophical.
 Spiritual.
 Erotic.
 I read it during the nearly-hallucinatory six hours of Milan—San Remo and feel like bits of it have embedded in my brain like gravel, because I think of it every time I watch a race.